 Henschen continues: “The clearest sign that Hadoop is headed mainstream is that fact that it was embraced by five major database and data management vendors in 2011, with EMC, IBM, Informatica, Microsoft, and Oracle all throwing their hats into the Hadoop ring.
 IBM and EMC released their own distributions last year, the latter in partnership with MapR.
 Microsoft and Oracle have partnered with Hortonworks and Cloudera, respectively.
 Both EMC and Oracle have delivered purpose-built appliances that are ready to run Hadoop.
 Informatica has extended its data-integration platform to support Hadoop, and it’s also bringing its parsing and data-transformation code directly into the environment.”

 Still, says Henschen, Hadoop remains “downright crude compared to SQL [Structured Query Language, traditionally used to parse structured data].
 Pioneers, most of whom started working on the framework at Internet giants such as Yahoo, have already put at least six years into developing Hadoop.
 But success has brought mainstream demand for stability, robust administrative and management capabilities, and the kind of rich functionality available in the SQL world. … Data processing is one thing, but what most Hadoop users ultimately want to do is analyze the data.
 Enter Hadoop-specialized data access, business intelligence, and analytics vendors such as Datameer, Hadapt, and Karmasphere.”
-(All three of these firms are to be discussed in later chapters.)
 (Note that the most popular approaches to parsing unstructured data are often referred to as NoSQL approaches/ tools.)

 Created from work done in Apache by Hortonworks, Yahoo! and the rest of the vibrant Apache community, Hadoop 0.23 – the first major update to Hadoop in three years – provides the critical foundation for the next wave of Apache Hadoop innovation.
 Featuring the next-generation MapReduce architecture, HDFS Federation and High Availability advancements, Hadoop 0.23 was released November 11, 2012.